HIDDEN PANDEMICS

 https://bit.ly/HIDDEN-PANDEMICS_Article-ChatGPT

-A 33,000-word article which attempts to describe the past, present, and possible futures of HSV and HPV.
+A long-form article which attempts to describe the past, present, and future of HSV and HPV.
 It is demonstrably unfinished, and would benefit greatly from editorial feedback, which would be welcome from anyone who feels inclined to provide it.

 (138 pages of A4; 33,678 words; 2 hours 37 minute read)